-Studying Religion, Philosophy and Ethics helps us to understand other people’s beliefs, what their beliefs and values are and why they do the things they do.
+Studying Religion helps us to understand other people’s beliefs, what their beliefs and values are and why they do the things they do.
 It helps us to think about our own beliefs as well as looking at alternative belief systems we might want to find out about in the future.
-Religion, Philosophy and Ethics helps us to think about big questions which people sometimes ask about life.
+Religion helps us to think about big questions which people sometimes ask about life.
 We can look at some of the answers philosophers have come up with over the last five thousand Years.

 We have high expectations of our students and provide a variety of opportunities for them to engage with the subject through our teaching and learning methods.
 Students are able to enjoy and achieve in Religion, Philosophy and Ethics through activities such as group work, role play, research and debate.
 We also focus on developing the students to become independent students by encouraging them to have a growth mind-set and foster a love of learning for the subject.

-Some of the most important figures in history, and in the modern-world, have studied Religious Studies and Philosophy and Ethics such as T.S.Elliot, Carol-Ann Duffy and Martin Luther King Jr. Our aim is to inspire our students to understand the importance of Religious Studies and Philosophy and Ethics in today’s world whilst ensuring they gain the best possible results at all key stages.
+Some of the most important figures in history, and in the modern-world, have studied Religious Studies such as T.S.Elliot, Carol-Ann Duffy and Martin Luther King Jr. Our aim is to inspire our students to understand the importance of Religious Studies in today’s world whilst ensuring they gain the best possible results at all key stages.

 KS3 Religious Studies

 Students receive two hours per fortnight in Religious Studies.
-All sets are mixed ability.
+KS3 is mixed ability and GGSE is sets.

-During the course of Key Stage 3 Religious Studies is looked at from a perspective of all the major six religions; Christianity, Islam, Judaism, Sikhism, Buddhism and Hinduism.
-Students follow the Hertfordshire Agreed syllabus, a recent change from the QCA Key Stage 3 specifications.
-The syllabus is intended to be a foundation providing a wider understanding for the Key Stage 4 GCSE.
-Each topic lasts for half a term and is assessed by an end of module assessment.
+- Student follows aspects of the Hertfordshire Agreed syllabus.
+The syllabus is intended to be a foundation providing a wider understanding for the Key Stage 4 GCSE and A-Level Religious Studies.
+Each topic lasts for half a term or a term and is assessed by an end of module assessment.